rubatopy/rubato/docs/source/tutorials/platformer/step4.rst

 The level1 represents a scene with our level in it.
 All the work we did up until now should have really been put in :code:`level1.py`.
 So lets make a scene in level1.py and add all our things there.
 Deleting our player from main, as well as the main scene.
-Finally import :code:`levele1.py` from :code:`main.py` and check that it works.

 .. code-block:: python